WAP-Industries/Shellshockers-Mods/README.md

 ### Run Instructions
 1. Download and extract this repository
 2. Create a new Tampermonkey userscript
-3. Copy paste the contents of `script.js` into the userscript
+3. Choose a mod directory, then copy paste the contents of `script.js` into the userscript
 4. Enable Tampermonkey and run the userscript
 5. When you open [Shell Shockers](https://shellshock.io/), the script should automatically run
 ---